 Some women risk everything to attend classes, because, once they earn an education, it can never be take away from them.
 CAI and its partners work closely with each community to come up with solutions that put women at the least amount of risk.
 If a conservative community isn’t comfortable with women studying in a public space, they may be more comfortable with a literacy class taught in another woman’s home.
 CAI programs work because they start by listening to a community’s needs and creating educational programs that match the community’s desires.
 It’s the first step.

-Education is the best antidote to domestic violence in these rural Central Asian villages.
+Education is the best antidote to domestic violence, specifically violence against women, in these rural Central Asian villages.
 However, it will take much more work to ensure the communities have access to educational resources and time to convince families that educating women will help them prosper.
 Until that time, CAI and the in-country managers will do everything they can to help women who face domestic violence for attending school.

 * Names have been changed to protect the identity of the individual.